PhemieMerakeng/soc-analyst-portfolio/Brute-Force-RDP-Detection/README.md

 ## Step 4 – Connect to the VM

-I connected via RDP to confirm the deployment
+I connected via RDP to confirm the deployment succeeded and that the manually associated public IP was reachable

 ## Step 5 – Create a Log Analytics Workspace and Enable Sentinel